kryptokrona/kryptokrona-docs/Getting-Started-w--TurtleCoin-on-Windows.md

 6. To make a new wallet, press [G] for Generate Wallet, and give your wallet a name and password.

-8. You're done! **Copy your spend key and view key and email them to yourself** so that you can restore your wallet if it breaks or if you lose it!!!
+8. You're done! **Copy your spend key and view key and back them them up** so that you can restore your wallet if it breaks or if you lose it!!!
+Remember, these keys are the **only** way to restore your wallet - you need to keep them safely backed up and private! **Anyone with these keys can access your wallet from anywhere**

 Go to http://chat.turtlecoin.lol and post your wallet address in #wallets and we will get you started with some TRTL to kick the tires a little bit :)